-- Remove scraggly branches or inward-growing branches.
+- Cut away scraggly branches or inward-growing branches.

 - Remove dead wood regularly and clear the inside branches to let light penetrate to the center again.

-Watering Buddha’s hand tree:
+Watering a Buddha’s hand tree

 The Buddha’s hand citron tree normally doesn’t require any specific watering pattern, except in hotter countries and those countries that suffer from strong droughts in summer.